-The films and shows we see as a child have an enormous impact not only in shaping our interests, but our development as a whole.
-Things that scare us in our formative years, even when they are not necessarily meant to be that scary can still have an impact as a result.
+The films and shows we see as children have an enormous impact not only in shaping our interests, but our development as a whole.
+Things that scare us in our formative years, even when they are not necessarily meant to be that scary can have a major impact.
 Most horror fans, by and large, seem to have discovered the genre as children.
 Even if people became fans later in life, everyone remembers something on the screen that frightened them in their youth.

-Some of these movies scared us, some of them just entertained us and made us laugh, but all of them were perfect gateways into the immerse field of horror for young, budding fans.
+Some of these movies scared us, some of them just entertained us and made us laugh, but all of them were perfect gateways into the immerse field of horror for burgeoning fans.

 The Halloween Tree

 There’s a strange phenomenon among fans of my age group that most of us went years after seeing this, not seeing it again, maybe only catching glimpses of it the first time, until we wondered if we just made the whole thing up.
 Almost everyone I talk to thinks they invented this movie as a child, but it is very real and is based on the book of the same name by Ray Bradbury.

 Both movies count here, mostly due to the fact that both of them are excellent.
 These films were such a great introduction to the genre: they were light and funny, but at the same time, were a legitimate celebration of everything unusual, macabre and weird.
 The production design was almost better than you’d see from Tim Burton at the time and both features were excellently cast.

 For context, here are some horror movies I saw at a very young age: Friday the 13th, Halloween, A Nightmare on Elm Street, IT, Pet Sematary.
 But more than anything else that I witnessed on the screen as a child, Ernest Scared Stupid terrified me.
 It instilled in me a lifelong fear of trolls, which has to be the most useless phobia I can think of.
 Even now it unsettles me to watch solely because of how much it scared me at that age.
 But it’s also a charmingly stupid little movie with great effects and is definitely worth checking out.